Showing posts with label arsenokoite. Show all posts

 4. Mishkevey in the singular.
 This is one of the times zakhar can be translated to just be 'man' when normally ish would be used.
 Remember when zakhar is used in the Hebrew Bible, 90% of the time it's in reference to a male, human, or animal that serves some type of religious purpose.
 Because zakhar is so close in proximity to ish in the Levitical verse, zakhar wouldn't mean just 'man' when ish does the job.

 5. Various arguments have been put forth as to why only the specific act of anal sex is so strongly prohibited to an Israeli male.
-Some of these arguments are the prohibiting of "mixing of seed" (semen with feces, semen with menstrual blood), the wasting of semen that would have been detrimental to the procreation of a people, or what would be seen as a disrespect of the sacredness of the penis (Israeli men would put one hand on their penis to swear a promise like we would put our hand on a Bible in court in swearing to tell the truth) with uncleanliness.
-Paul visits the sacredness of the penis in Romans verse 27 verse as I showed when he talks about the Galli priesthood with their practice of castration.
+Some of these arguments are the prohibiting of "mixing of seed" (semen with menstrual blood), the wasting of semen that would have been detrimental to the procreation of a people, or what would be seen as a disrespect of the sacredness of the penis with uncleanliness (semen with feces).
+Israeli men would put one hand on their penis to swear a promise, similarly like a hand is placed on a Bible in a court of law swearing to tell the truth.
+Paul visits the sacredness of the penis in Romans verse 27 verse as I showed when he talks about the "Galli" priesthood with their practice of cult castration.

 9.7.12